avl-univ-lille/testing/practice/1-mutation.md

 Of course, again , the gains could be even bigger for bigger projects that have low coverage.

+Things to think about:
+- Can you think about more trade-offs between coverage and mutation score?
+- We saw that we can use coverage to improve mutation performance.
+Can you think about other usages of coverage? and what about other ways to improve mutation testing performance?

 ### More exercises

 Do a mutation analysis of the [AVL project](https://github.com/pharo-containers/AVL).